alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

         return (path, (self.target_field,), kwargs)
 ```

-Notice how `create_sql` and `remove_sql` are methods used to install and remove the RLS policy, respectively.
+Notice how `create_sql` and `remove_sql` are the methods used to install and remove the RLS policy.

-Then the migrations mechanism would pick it up automatically by doing something like this:
+With this approach, the migrations mechanism would pick the changes automatically by doing something like this at the model level:

 ```python
 from django.db import models